IPSE-TEAM/ipse-core/document/README.md

 [Polkadot set the validator nodes on the network](https://wiki.polkadot.network/docs/zh-CN/maintain-guides-how-to-validate-polkadot)

-# 2 IPSE2.0 Instructions for POC Miners
+# 2 IPSE2.0 Instructions for PoC Miners
-POC mining supports Ubuntu and Windows systems.
+PoC mining supports Ubuntu and Windows systems.
 ## 2.1 Ubuntu systems mining

-Please refer to Chapters 2 and 3 in the [IPSE2.0_POC Miner Manual_Linux](https://github.com/IPSE-TEAM/ipse-core/blob/ipse/document/IPSE2.0_PoC%20Miner%20Manual%20_Linux.md)
+Please refer to Chapters 2 and 3 in the [IPSE2.0_PoC Miner Manual_Linux](https://github.com/IPSE-TEAM/ipse-core/blob/ipse/document/IPSE2.0_PoC%20Miner%20Manual%20_Linux.md)

 ## 2.2 Windows systems mining

-Please refer to Chapters 2 and 3 in the [IPSE2.0_POC Miner Manual_Windows](https://github.com/IPSE-TEAM/ipse-core/blob/ipse/document/IPSE2.0_PoC%20Miner%20Manual_Windows.md)
+Please refer to Chapters 2 and 3 in the [IPSE2.0_PoC Miner Manual_Windows](https://github.com/IPSE-TEAM/ipse-core/blob/ipse/document/IPSE2.0_PoC%20Miner%20Manual_Windows.md)

 # 3 IPSE2.0 Instructions for IPSE storage miner
 If you become an IPSE storage miner and a user uploads a file to your storage server, you will be charged based on the size of the uploaded file, and the storage miner will receive this portion of the reward.